 Sandwell and West Birmingham Clinical Commissioning Group (CCG)

 The CCG is the organisation responsible for commissioning health services across Sandwell and West Birmingham.
-You can find information on services for children with special educational needs and disabilities on its website.
+You can find information about services provided by the CCG on its website.

 If you have a comment/compliment/complaint about services commissioned by the CCG you can register this through the CCG's Time2Talk Service.